 2. Nautilus Under Sea

-Rated 8.8 and fabulous.
+Nautilus Under Sea is rated 8.7 and fabulous.
 Famous for being the support boat for the James Bond Movie ‘License to Kill’.
-A 27 metre (89 feet) liveaboard, catering to 17 guests in 8 en-suite air conditioned cabins.
+A 27 metre (89 feet) liveaboard, catering for up to 17 guests in 8 en-suite air conditioned cabins.

-The Nautilus offers liveaboard trips to Guadalupe cage diving with Great White Sharks and scuba diving the Socorro Islands divers will come face to face with Giant Pacific Mantas.
+The Nautilus Under Sea offers liveaboard trips to Guadalupe for cage diving with Great White Sharks.
+But also for scuba diving the Socorro Islands where divers will come face to face with Giant Pacific Mantas and schooling hammerheads.

 3. Nautilus Belle Amie

-The Nautilus Belle Amie also goes to Guadalupe for great whites or the Socorro Islands.
+The Nautilus Belle Amie goes to Guadalupe for great whites or the Socorro Islands famous for manta rays.
 The Nautilus Belle Amie offers 6-day trips with a pick-up at the Ramada Hotel in San Diego and a bus ride to Ensenada.
 Experience required is Open Water certification and no minimum logged dives required.
 Click this link to see the latest prices and availability.

 4. Nautilus Explorer

-Rated 8.8 and fabulous.
-A 35 metre (115 feet) custom built liveaboard boat built for divers to explore the amazing sites of Guadalupe and the Socorro Islands, Mexico.
+The Nautilus Explorer is rated 8.8 and fabulous.
+She is a 35 metre (115 feet) custom built liveaboard boat for divers to explore the amazing sites of Guadalupe and the Socorro Islands, Mexico.